-noun An act or instance of moving past or through something. (repeated passes with the swipe card) A successful completion of an examination or course. (a 100 percent pass rate) A card, ticket, or permit giving authorization for the holder to enter or have access to a place, form of transportation, or event. (in football, soccer, hockey, and other games) an act of throwing, kicking, or hitting the ball or puck to another player on the same team.
-An amorous or sexual advance made to someone. (she made a pass at Stephen) A state or situation of a specified, usually bad or difficult, nature. (this is a sad pass for a fixture that used to crackle with excitement) An act of refraining from bidding during the auction.
+noun An act or instance of moving past or through something. (repeated passes with the swipe card) A successful completion of an examination or course. (a 100 percent pass rate) A card, ticket, or permit giving authorization for the holder to enter or have access to a place, form of transportation, or event. (a bus pass) (in football, soccer, hockey, and other games) an act of throwing, kicking, or hitting the ball or puck to another player on the same team. (his cross-field pass to Giggs) An amorous or sexual advance made to someone.
+A state or situation of a specified, usually bad or difficult, nature. (this is a sad pass for a fixture that used to crackle with excitement) An act of refraining from bidding during the auction.

 noun A route over or through mountains. (the pass over the mountain was open again after the snows)